Middleton Primary School Curriculum

 We offer a wide range of after school clubs every night of the week and a 3-week long Summer School every year to encourage learning outside of the school day.
 We are part of The Learning Trust South Leeds and work closely with 5 other primary schools and one high school to promote learning across the community and can access resources across the Trust to enhance our curriculum.

-Please click on the links below for more information about the curriculum content for each year group.
-Additional information (including photographs) is also available on the year group pages.
+Please click here to access the 'Class Pages' for more information about the curriculum content for each year group.
+Additional information (including topic web plans, photographs and learning notebooks) is also available on these year group pages.
 Please see your child's class teacher if you have any further questions regarding our school curriculum.

 For further details about the statutory primary national curriculum, please click on the link below: